 It may seem pretty obvious what the building holds but as well as being the largest library in Scotland they also host a range of exhibitions relating to their collections, and all of them are free!

 My favourite bit of the library though is their events.
-A couple of evenings a week there are free lectures between 18:00 and 19:00.
 They cover a wide range of topics, some tie into the exhibitions on the go and others to various history months or topical events.
 I love getting to hear experts discuss their chosen topics and learning a little bit more about history or current affairs.

 There is also a great wee café and book shop inside to take a break after exploring the exhibitions.